Whether you share posts on Facebook often, periodically, or not at all, you may wonder what happens to your account after you die.

 Under the “Settings” tab on Facebook, you will find “Memorialization Settings.”

 In this section, you can familiarize yourself with memorialization, read frequently asked questions, and appoint a legacy contact.
+You can read more about how to create and update a legacy contact on Facebook in our guide.

 A legacy contact will not have total autonomy over your page’s content.
 A legacy contact is sort of an administrator to help other friends and loved ones keep your memory alive.